-As we are entering our fourth week of social distancing and our second week of shelter-in-place in Minnesota, this quote jumped out at me in a book I was reading.
+As we are entering our fourth week of social distancing and our second week of shelter-in-place in Minnesota, a quote about dealing with crisis jumped out at me in a book I was reading.
 I thought what better quote than this to start a new tradition of finding —and sharing— inspiration for the week ahead.

 While I am fortunate enough to be able to run my business from the home office without too much interruption, the rest of my life has still been impacted.
 Uncertainty of the future for workload and personal life, sad or irritable kids, being an active extrovert without social outings and, last but not least, the fear of getting very sick myself or losing loved ones, never loom far out of reach.

 But then, I thrive on a good challenge and am typically blessed with a roll-up-my-shirt-sleeves-can-do-attitude, so this quote really resonated with me:

 “Never let a serious crisis go to waste.”M. F. Weiner, Medical Economics, “Don’t Waste a Crisis—Your Patient’s or Your Own.”

 To me, it reinforces the belief that challenges are hidden opportunities.
 A crisis can force us to shift gears, re-prioritize and grow.
 While uncomfortable and painful, it may end up an opportunity to pivot and thrive, rather than just cope.